-On Using Data to Find the True North of Your Risk Strategy
+Using Risk Data to Find the True North of your Risk Management Process

 In the dusty days of yore, when businesses still relied on paper and customer relationships were managed with smiles and handshakes, success was often based on an entrepreneur’s personal knowledge of the lay of the land.
 A baker would know many of the local families, how to optimize the supply chain of ingredients, who his best customers were, how to plan for possible disruptions such as a bad wheat crop, how to meet extra demand during a busy season and how to manage the business’s reputation with personalized, attentive service.